 Shopware Cloud

-Shopware on-premise is a locally hosted solution – it means that the software is installed within the customer’s infrastructure, e.g., local servers.
-Due to that, you have complete control of the software, so in contrast to Shopware Cloud, you are responsible for the platform’s maintenance, configuration, performance, scaling, security, etc.
+Shopware On-premise is a locally hosted solution – it means that the software is installed within the customer’s infrastructure, such as the local servers.
+Due to that, you have complete control of the software, so in contrast to Shopware Cloud, you are responsible for the platform’s maintenance, configuration, performance, scaling, security, etc. This approach gives complete freedom over the platform but, on the other hand, requires security measures and, most likely, increased costs related to IT staff salaries, physical infrastructure maintenance, and keeping up with security updates.

 On-premise vs Cloud – old story, new twists